FN-FAL113/FN-FAL-s-Amplifications/README.md

 More awaits ingame for the players to try and craft for themselves.
 It pars with InfinityXpansion and LiteXpansion level of difficulty in terms of crafting, it means harder is fun and the grind is worth it!

-Credits to Jeff(LiteXpansion) and Walshy(SF) for their utils and generator methods

-Credits to waleks for the SMG based gens (now under the hands of Sefiraat and Variananora)

 Addon supports 1.15.x, 1.16.x, 1.17.x and 1.18.x minecraft versions

 ## :bulb: Features